South Yorkshire Fire and Rescue

 AFI: The Service should assure itself that its risk-based audit programme (RBAP) prioritises the highest risks and includes proportionate activity to reduce risk.

-Business Fire Safety (BFS) ensure that the highest risk premises are prioritised and that staff resources are managed accordingly to meet set targets.
+Business Fire Safety remains committed to prioritising the highest risk premises and allocating staff resources effectively to achieve established targets.

 Action: Ongoing